(425) 202-6277

 my experience

-For over 20 years, I have been actively involved as an attorney in civil rights, education, and family and youth issues.
+For over 25 years, I have been actively involved as an attorney in civil rights, education, and youth issues.
 From 2015 to early-2017, I worked for Seattle Public Schools as their Student Civil Rights Compliance Officer developing and overseeing their Office of Student Civil Rights.
 There I served as both the Interim Title IX Coordinator and Harassment, Intimidation, and Bullying Coordinator and trained and supervised staff in those permanent positions.
 From 1999 to 2015, I worked for the U.S. Department of Education’s Office for Civil Rights, which is the federal agency responsible for enforcing federal civil rights laws that prohibit discrimination in programs or activities that receive federal financial assistance, such as public schools, colleges, and universities.
 From 1996 to 1999, I worked in the Pierce County and Seattle Offices of TeamChild, a nonprofit organization that provides civil legal services to youth involved in the juvenile justice system.
-I have also represented parents in dependency, divorce, domestic violence protection order, and parenting actions.
-My volunteer work over the years has included working with legal agencies, state and county bar associations, and Family Law CASA of King County where I was a volunteer court appointed special advocate (CASA) and trainer on education issues.
+My volunteer work over the years has included working with legal agencies, state and county bar associations, dispute resolution centers, and Family Law CASA of King County where I was a volunteer court appointed special advocate (CASA) and trainer on education issues.

 I launched my own law firm, Advance Law Office PLLC, so that I could focus on work that I am passionate about –– providing sound support and problem-solving services -- in the way I love working -- with professionalism, efficiency, compassion, and care.

 I have designed my practice to give me and my clients greater flexibility for our busy lives.
-My clients have access to a secure, online client portal where they can access files 24/7 and direct message me.
 My self-scheduling tool allows clients to schedule meetings with me at times that work for them and receive reminders via text or email.
-And I understand that meeting in-person during work hours can be challenging, so I have video conference capability, offer a reduced hourly rate for travel to locations outside of the Greater Seattle area, and reserve time for evening and weekend meetings.
+And I understand that meeting in-person during work hours can be challenging, so I offer video conferencing, and reserve time for evening and weekend meetings.
 Of course, I also meet with people in-person or by phone when needed.

 my credentials